The New Zealand Election Study Team

 Luke Oldfield

-Luke is a Doctoral Scholar at the University of Auckland and was a Senior Research Assistant on the 2020 iteration of the NZES.
-He has also worked as a Research Assistant on Vote Compass in 2017 and various other election-related projects in Aotearoa.
+Luke D. Oldfield is a lecturer of Politics at Te Herenga Waka–Victoria University of Wellington.
+He has a PhD in politics and international relations from the University of Auckland–Waipapa Taumata Rau.
+A Senior Research Assistant on the 2020 NZES, he also worked as a Research Assistant on Vote Compass in 2017 and various other election-related projects.
 Luke’s research interests are interdisciplinary, contributing to the fields of Political Science, Sociology, Critical Higher Education and Criminology.

 Sam Bigwood